Gobaloptions/Gobaloptions/README.md

 - 👋 Hi, I’m siphumzemdleleni@gmail.com
 - 👀 I’m interested in ... investing & AI
 - 🌱 I’m currently learning ... github.com
-- 💞️ I’m looking to collaborate on ... wealth management systems @I_AM_ICT
+- 💞️ I’m looking to collaborate on ... wealth management systems
-- 📫 How to reach me ... siphumzemdleleni@gmail.com  @fairway_goat  IG
+- 📫 How to reach me ... siphumzemdleleni@gmail.com  @fairway_goat

 <!---
 Gobaloptions/Gobaloptions is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.